 7. Pacific Marine Mammal Center

-Facilitating a process of rescue, rehabilitation, and release of injured marine mammals, this non-profit animal center encourages tourists to come and learn about their resident patients.
-Comprised primarily of California sea lions and Northern elephant seals, the rescued animals have an average length of stay of about three months until they are ceremoniously released back into the wild.
-Many of these animals can be seen from the Visitor Yard at the Pacific Marine Mammal Center, where admission is free, and donations are appreciated.
+The rescued animals comprise primarily California sea lions and Northern elephant seals and have an average length of stay of about three months until they are ceremoniously released back into the wild.
+Many of these animals are seen from the Visitor Yard at the Pacific Marine Mammal Center, where admission is free, and donations are appreciated.

 Address: 20612 Laguna Canyon Road, Laguna Beach, California

 This sprawling natural space comprises over 7,000 acres of dense coastal canyon terrain.
 This vast expanse is a few miles inland from downtown, easily accessible off Laguna Canyon Road.
 Over 40 miles of multi-use trails span the oak and sycamore woodlands of the wilderness park, some leading steeply to high rocky bluffs.
 Some of these viewpoints include the ocean unfolding on the horizon.